-- Create free online resources for people with disabilities on how to use Assistive Technology (AT).
+- Create free online resources for people with disability on how to use Assistive Technology (AT).

-- This includes how-to guides for AT, product advice about AT, and a free helpdesk that provides information and assistance about AT for people with disabilities.
+- This includes how-to guides for AT, product advice about AT, and a free helpdesk that provides information and assistance about AT for people with disability.